James Jones (baseball): Seattle Mariners

-Jones was added to the 40-man roster on November 20, 2013.
+The Mariners added Jones to their 40-man roster on November 20, 2013.
 He was called up to the Mariners on April 16, 2014 and had his MLB debut on April 18, 2014 against the Miami Marlins.
-In his first at bat he beat out a ground ball to the second baseman.
+In his first at bat he beat out a ground ball to the second baseman for his first MLB hit.
 Following the game he was optioned back to Triple-A Tacoma.
 On May 5, 2014 he was recalled to the Mariners.
-On May 6, 2014 he recorded his second MLB hit in the first inning against the Oakland Athletics.

 On May 18, 2014, Jones joined Edgar Martínez as the only players in Mariners history to hit safely in each of their first ten MLB starts.
-In the next game on May 20, 2014, he got a hit to set the team record for starts with a hit to begin a career.
 He registered a hit in each of his first 13 MLB starts.

 Texas Rangers

-After the 2015 season, the Mariners traded Jones, Tom Wilhelmsen, and a player to be named later (Patrick Kivlehan) to the Texas Rangers for Leonys Martín and Anthony Bass.
-The Rangers did not tender him a contract for 2016, so he became a free agent on December 2, 2015.
-He was re-signed to a minor league deal on December 10.
+On November 16, 2015, the Mariners traded Jones, Tom Wilhelmsen, and a player to be named later (Patrick Kivlehan) to the Texas Rangers in exchange for Leonys Martín and Anthony Bass.
+The Rangers did not tender him a contract for 2016, so he became a free agent on December 2.
+He was re-signed to a minor league contract on December 10.